-Students must take 15 credits of COM courses at the 300 level or higher.
-Students can choose the remaining six credits from any level COM course or BUS250.
+Students must take 15 credits of communications choice courses at the 300 level or higher.
+Students can choose the remaining six credits from any level communications choice course.
+Communications choice courses include any course code starting with COM as well as BUS250 and ENG425.